FabianKoehnke/fracnetics/README.md

 ## 🔬 Overview

-Fracnetics extends traditional **Genetic Network Programming** with **fractal expansion**, enabling dynamic and hierarchical structure generation.
+**Fracnetics** is a high-performance **C++ library with Python bindings** for **Genetic Network Programming (GNP)** — an evolutionary approach that evolves **directed graph structures** for decision-making and control tasks.

+It extends GNP with **variable-size** networks and **fractal-based edge patterns**, inspired by **L-systems** and biological growth,
+to create hierarchical, self-similar decision boundaries.

 It is designed for researchers and developers exploring:

 - Evolutionary network design
-- Recursive architecture formation
+- Directed multigraph network architecture
-- Bio-inspired optimization and simulation
+- variable-size networks
 - Complex systems with self-similar topology

 ---